Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Detailed calculation of AT line

 We now collect the deviations between the 1RSB and RS solutions into vectors

 The above relations can then be written compactly as

 Performing the same linearization for the single-site term $L$, we similarly obtain

-Composing the two relations yields closed equations for $\bm v$ (or $\hat{\bm v}$).
-The RS solution is locally stable if and only if the largest eigenvalue of $UV$ (equivalently, $VU$) is smaller than $1$; otherwise the RS solution is unstable, which defines the AT instability condition.
+Composing the two relations yields closed equations for $\bm v$ or $\hat{\bm v}$.
+Thus, the AT condition obtained here is a local criterion for the stability of the RS solution.
+If the largest eigenvalue of $UV$, equivalently of $VU$, is smaller than unity, the RS solution is locally stable against the infinitesimal 1RSB perturbation considered here.
+If it is greater than or equal to unity, the RS solution is locally unstable.
+This criterion is the one used in Sec.~\ref{subsec:phase-diagram-and-AT-line} to assess the stability near the RS capacity $\alpha_{\mathrm{c}}\simeq0.272$.

+We emphasize that this analysis does not determine the stable RSB solution beyond the instability line.
+In particular, it does not determine the breaking point or the full order-parameter function.
+It only identifies the local instability of the RS saddle point.